BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

 read two values from two registers and optionally write-back one.
 There will be an _ALU_, that will compute an operation on two values.
 There will be also a _decoder_, that will generate all required internal signals from the bit pattern of the current instruction.
+I recomment you take a deep look at it, and do some schematics on your own to have all the general ideas in mind before going further.
 OK let's see how this can be translated into something that understands RISC-V instructions.